fatso83/retry-dynamic-import/README.md

 React is an optional dependency, which means you can use this with Svelte or VanillaJS without pulling in extra dependencies.

-## Limitations

-Read [this article](https://medium.com/@alonmiz1234/retry-dynamic-imports-with-react-lazy-c7755a7d557a) to understand the details of how dynamic imports might fail and how this solves some of these use cases.
-One use case it cannot solve is if a transitive dependency should fail to load.

 ## Usage